Desingularization of nondegenerate rotating vortex patches: Introduction

 The incompressible Euler equations~\eqref{dynamical planar euler equations} are among the first PDEs to be written down and have been at the focal point of intense research for nearly a quarter of a millennium.
 As such, we make no attempt to give a comprehensive literature review; rather we focus just on the results for the two-dimensional equations that are most closely related to our own.

-The local and global well posedness of the initial value problem for system~\eqref{dynamical planar euler equations} in the class of classical solutions is due to Lichtenstein~\cite{MR1544733}, H\"{o}lder~\cite{MR1545431}, and Wolibner~\cite{MR1545430}; modern treatments of these facts are found in Kato and Ponce~\cite{MR864654}.
-The corresponding global well posedness result in a class of weak solutions for the vorticity formulation was proved by Yudovich~\cite{MR158189}; see also Bardos~\cite{MR333488}.
+The local and global well-posedness of the initial value problem for system~\eqref{dynamical planar euler equations} in the class of classical solutions is due to Lichtenstein~\cite{MR1544733}, H\"{o}lder~\cite{MR1545431}, and Wolibner~\cite{MR1545430}; modern treatments of these facts are found in Kato and Ponce~\cite{MR864654}.
+The corresponding global well-posedness result in a class of weak solutions for the vorticity formulation was proved by Yudovich~\cite{MR158189}; see also Bardos~\cite{MR333488}.
 Extensions to larger classes of (more singular) vortex data have been made by Yudovich~\cite{MR1312975}, Serfati~\cite{SERFATI}, and Elgindi, Murray, and Said~\cite{ELGINDI_MURRAY_SAID}.

 Among the most well-known explicit solutions to~\eqref{dynamical planar euler equations} are the Kirchhoff elliptical vortices.
 Regimes of spectral stability and instability for the Kirchhoff elliptical vortices were first established by Love~\cite{MR1576343}.
 Promotion to nonlinear stability came with the work of Tang~\cite{MR911087} and Wan~\cite{MR861881}.
 In the complementary regime, nonlinear instability was proved by Guo, Hallstrom, and Spirn~\cite{MR2039699}.
 Pulvirenti and Wan~\cite{MR795112} established nonlinear stability of the Rankine vortices.